 Although the basic rules for unemployment are similar across the board, the benefit amounts, eligibility rules, and other details vary from state to state.
 This article explains how unemployment benefits work in the District of Columbia.

-The District of Columbia Department of Employment Services (DES) handles unemployment benefits and determines eligibility on a case-by-case basis.
+The District of Columbia Department of Employment Services (DOES) handles unemployment benefits and determines eligibility on a case-by-case basis.
 You must meet three eligibility requirements to collect unemployment benefits in the District:

 To collect unemployment benefits, you must be able to work, available to work, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
-If you’re offered a suitable position, you must accept it.
+If you're offered a suitable position, you must accept it.

 Whether a position is suitable depends on several factors, including the commute, pay, working conditions, the skill and training required, and how similar the job is to your former employment.
 However, as time goes on, you will be expected to modify your standards and consider accepting work that is different or that pays less than what you were receiving.

 You must engage in a good faith search for work, which includes contacting at least two potential employers per week.
 The DOES may ask you to provide contact information for employers you've contacted at any point during your claim.

 You must be out of work through no fault of your own to qualify for unemployment benefits in the District of Columbia.